aminiqbal/VitalsTracker/READ.md

 Description:
 ----------------------------------------
 <p>
-This is an application designed to track blood glucose levels in patients with type II diabetes.
+This is an application designed to track vital stat levels in patients.
 This runs on the Android operating system (Android 7.0 and up).
-The application is made mainly to further research into the Android development environment and shared so that everyone may share improvements and learn from each other.
+The application is made mainly for medical professionals and caregivers.
 </p>

 Application Behavior: